93rd Heavy Anti-Aircraft Regiment, Royal Artillery: Mid-war

 When the Blitz ended in May 1941, 93rd HAA Rgt was still in 33 AA Bde, and this continued to be the case for over a year.
 The regiment sent two cadres to 211th HAA Training Regiment at Oswestry to provide the basis for new batteries: 392 HAA Bty was formed on 14 November 1940 and later joined 117th HAA Rgt, while 426 HAA Bty formed on 24 April 1941 and joined 126th HAA Rgt.
 Later it sent another cadre to 206th HAA Training Rgt at Arborfield for 484 (Mixed) HAA Bty formed on 25 September 1941 for 139th (Mixed) HAA Rgt ('Mixed' units were those into which women of the Auxiliary Territorial Service were integrated).
 A final cadre went to 210th HAA Training Rgt at Oswestry for 522 (M) HAA Bty, formed on 15 January 1942 for 154th (M) HAA Rgt.

-In May 1942 the regiment was joined by 416 HAA Bty, which had previously been in 81st HAA Rgt in 4 AA Division.
-As the flow of new AA units from the training centres continued, experienced units began to be prepared for overseas service, and 93rd was one of these, but units under training for overseas service were often lent back to AA Command.
+In May 1942, the regiment was joined by 416 HAA Bty, which had previously been in 81st HAA Rgt in 4 AA Division.
+As the flow of new AA units from the training centres continued, experienced units began to be prepared for overseas service; the 93rd was one of these.
+However, units under training for overseas service were often lent back to AA Command.
 In June, 93rd HAA Rgt moved to 70 AA Bde, and the following month to 44 AA Bde, both still within 4 AA Division in NW England, but by now 416 HAA Bty had transferred to 115th HAA Rgt.
 290 HAA Battery was the first part of the original regiment to go overseas, being sent to the Faroe Islands (see below).
 From the end of August 1942 the rest of the regiment was unbrigaded, (with a brief return to 33 AA Bde during September), before leaving AA Command entirely in December.
 It then came under direct War Office control until February 1943, when it embarked for the Middle East.